Wrought Ironwork Finishes

 With most of our products you can opt for either a dark burnishes steel (formerly called natural black) or light burnished steel finish.

 Here’s a little guide to what these finishes are and how they are achieved - if you have any questions at all, we are here to help - just call us on 01226 766618 or or email email@example.com

 Our favourite finish and the most traditional for forged iron and steel.
 It displays the finest textures of the metalwork.

 To achieve this finish, the surface of the metal is heated and oxidised to bring out the subtle colours and shades of hand-forged iron.
 It is then dipped in hot beeswax.
 As the wax cools it hardens to give a protective finish and can be left matt or buffed to a soft sheen.
-This process give a soft, barely black finish with attractive variegated patina.
+This process give a soft, barely black finish with attractive variegated patina of natural hues.
 Blacksmiths have used beeswax to seal their metalwork for centuries – our own ‘special recipe’ beeswax finish is enhanced only slightly for modern times!